nextapps-de/mikado/README.md

 <a name="proxy" id="proxy"></a>

-## Reactive Proxy (Observer)
+## Reactive Properties (Proxy)

-Mikado provides you a reactive way to listen and apply changes of data to the DOM.
-It is based on the new ES6 proxy feature which gives great performance and fully falls back to a classical observer when the proxy is not available.
-Using a reactive strategy can additionally boost performance beyond a factor of 100 when updating data.
-It depends on your application / current view: this feature has an advantage when updating data has to process more often than creating new.
+Mikado provides you a reactive approach to listen for changes to the data and apply them accordingly to the DOM.
+It is based on native Proxy feature which has great performance, a small memory footprint and fully falls back to a legacy observer when Proxy is not available.
+Using a reactive strategy can additionally boost performance beyond a factor of 100 when updating specific data instead of leverage a full render task.
+It depends on your application or current view, this feature has an advantage when updating data **partially** has to process more often than full data updates.

 **Template markup**: